Support in a crisis

 - Contact your local doctor (GP) who has 24-hour responsibility for your care

 If you feel at risk of taking your own life

 Many people who have thought about or attempted suicide feel grateful later that they did not act or succeed with that impulse.

-If you have harmed yourself, or are intending to do so now as you read this, please use the emergency advice above and make it clear that you feel at risk.
+If you have harmed yourself or you are thinking about doing so now, please use the emergency advice above.
+When you speak to someone, make it clear you feel at risk.

 Alternatively, please try the following options: